Sinemet availability update

 Will this affect me?

-If you are currently taking Sinemet, there is a chance that your Pharmacist may be unable to give you your prescription.
+If you're currently taking Sinemet, there is a chance that your pharmacist may be unable to give you your prescription.

 A statement from MSD says: